google/truth/subject_builder_design.md

 This is easiest to consider in reverse.

 The actual value is passed to the `Subject` constructor through the `Subject.Factory`.
-It doesn't need to be stored anywhere.
+It doesn't need to be stored anywhere along the way.

 The `Subject.Factory` is stored in the `SimpleSubjectBuilder` returned by `about`.
 Once it's invoked by `that`, it's never needed again.

-The message and `FailureStrategy` are the interesting part.
-Currently, we store the message by creating a wrapper `FailureStrategy` that prepends the message before calling the original strategy.
-We pass this `FailureStrategy` through the chain, all the way into the `Subject` and even into any derived subjects.
+The interesting parts are the message and `FailureStrategy`.
+Those are bundled together into an instance of `FailureMetadata`.
+We pass this `FailureMetadata` through the chain, all the way into the `Subject` and even into any derived subjects.
-Someday, we're likely to replace the `FailureStrategy` with a richer `FailureContext` type that is opaque to users.

 ## Shortcuts